kuoruan/libv8/README.md

 You can find the match `depot_tools` version for the V8 version in the `DEPS` file in the V8 source code.

-For example, the `depot_tools` version for V8 version `10.6.1` is `git_revision: 0ba2fd429dd6db431fcbee6995c1278d2a3657a0`.
+For example, the `depot_tools` version for V8 version `10.6.1` is git revision: `0ba2fd429dd6db431fcbee6995c1278d2a3657a0`.

-So you can use the following command to checkout the `depot_tools` version:
+So you can use the following command to checkout the target `depot_tools` version:

 ```bash
 # make sure you have `git` installed